seomoz/qless/README.md

 To change the redis instance used in tests, put the connection information into [`./spec/redis.config.yml`](https://github.com/seomoz/qless/blob/92904532aee82aaf1078957ccadfa6fcd27ae408/spec/spec_helper.rb#L26).

-The very first time you run the tests, the first case may appear pending due to a related edge case.
-Simply run the tests again to get normal behavior.

 To contribute, fork the repo, use feature branches, run the tests and open PRs.

 Mailing List